saberdog2005/sisterfoh/README.md

 A web-based point-of-sale (POS) application for managing event ticket sales at Sister Bar.

 <h2>Overview</h2>
 The Sister Bar Event Register is a web-based POS application designed to streamline event ticket sales management at Sister Bar.
+It provides an efficient solution for logging customer transactions, tracking sales totals, exporting data, syncing with Google Sheets, generating daily reports, and closing out sales.
+Built with HTML, CSS, JavaScript, jQuery, and IndexedDB for local storage, this tool integrates seamlessly with Google Sheets for cloud-based record keeping.
+Its responsive design ensures usability across devices, making it an ideal choice for bar and event management staff.

 It provides an efficient solution for:

     Logging customer transactions
     Tracking sales totals